jinseobhong/typescript.reactNative.template/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
 about: Define what needs to be implemented and track the progress of the task
-title: "[Kind of implement] something to implement"
+title: "[Kind of task] something to task"
 labels: task
 assignees: jinseobhong